pakinui/ASLtoSpeech/README.md

 **Essential Features:**

 1.  **ASL to Speech:** Convert ASL gestures captured by the camera into text and then output them as spoken words. :white_check_mark:
-2.  **Subtitles:** Display subtitles in distinct colors for both the ASL user and the person speaking. :question:
+2.  **Subtitles:** Display subtitles in distinct colors for both the ASL user and the person speaking. :white_check_mark:

 **Potential/Along-the-line Features:**